altf000/ConcatAdapterDelegates/README.md

 }
 ```

-### 3. Create ContentAdapterDelegateSelector which will return different delegates for the Content class depending on our logic
+### 3. Create ContentAdapterDelegateSelector which will return different delegates for the Content class

 ```kotlin
 class ContentAdapterDelegateSelector : AdapterDelegatesSelector<ContentItem>() {